 Algeria’s Mediterranean coastline features several key ports that handle the majority of its international trade.

-• Algiers (Port of Algiers): As the capital’s port, it is the largest and most important in the country, handling over 30% of Algeria’s imports.
+- Algiers (Port of Algiers): As the capital’s port, it is the largest and most important in the country, handling over 30% of Algeria’s imports.
 It is well-equipped with modern container terminals and is the primary entry point for goods destined for the central region.
+Best For: General cargo, consumer goods, and shipments destined for the central region and the capital.

-• Oran (Port of Oran): Located in northwestern Algeria, Oran is the country’s second-largest port and a crucial hub for trade with Europe and the Western Mediterranean.
+- Oran (Port of Oran): Located in northwestern Algeria, Oran is the country’s second-largest port and a crucial hub for trade with Europe and the Western Mediterranean.
+Best For: Goods destined for western Algeria and trade with Europe.

-• Bejaia (Port of Bejaia): A deep-water seaport known for handling both energy products and general cargo.
+- Bejaia (Port of Bejaia): A deep-water seaport known for handling both energy products and general cargo.
 Its versatile infrastructure makes it a strategic choice for distribution across eastern and central Algeria.
+Best For: Eastern and central distribution, mixed cargo types.

-• Skikda (Port of Skikda): Primarily an energy-exporting port, it also accommodates container vessels and serves the industrial heartland of eastern Algeria.
+- Skikda (Port of Skikda): Primarily an energy-exporting port, it also accommodates container vessels and serves the industrial heartland of eastern Algeria.
+Best For: Petrochemical equipment, industrial machinery, and energy sector shipments.

-• Annaba (Port of Annaba): A significant commercial port in the far eastern region of Algeria, handling various types of cargo.
+- Annaba (Port of Annaba): A significant commercial port in the far eastern region of Algeria, handling various types of cargo.
+Best For: Bulk cargo and shipments for the far eastern provinces.

 Factors Affecting Sea Freight Costs and Delivery Times

-Sea freight rates and transit times are not static; they are influenced by a dynamic mix of market forces and logistical factors.
-Understanding these variables will help you budget more accurately and manage expectations.
+Sea freight rates and transit times are not static; they are influenced by a dynamic mix of market forces and operational realities.
+Understanding these variables helps you budget more accurately and avoid quoting errors.

 Key Factors Influencing Cost:

-• Port Fees and Terminal Handling Charges (THC): Both the origin and destination ports charge fees for handling containers.
-These are often passed on to the shipper.
+- Port Fees and Terminal Handling Charges (THC): Both the origin and destination ports charge fees for handling containers.
+These are often passed on to the shipper and can materially affect the final invoice even when the base ocean rate looks competitive.

-• Customs Duties and Taxes: The Harmonized System (HS) code of your goods determines the import duties and taxes you must pay in Algeria.
-Incorrect classification can lead to fines and delays.
+- Customs Duties and Taxes: The Harmonized System (HS) code of your goods determines the import duties and taxes you must pay in Algeria.
+Incorrect classification can lead to fines, re-assessment, and avoidable delays.

 Key Factors Influencing Delivery Time:

-• Customs Clearance: Delays in customs are common.
-They can be caused by incorrect or incomplete documentation, random inspections, or issues with import licenses.
-A reliable freight forwarder helps ensure all paperwork is in order to minimize this risk.
+- Customs Clearance: Delays in customs are common.
+They can be caused by incorrect or incomplete documentation, missing conformity paperwork, bank domiciliation issues, random inspections, or import-authorization problems.
+A reliable freight forwarder helps ensure all paperwork is in order before sailing.

 Sea Freight Costs from China to Algeria

 Estimating the cost of sea freight is a critical step in budgeting for your imports.
 Rates are highly dynamic and depend on the factors mentioned previously.
-The following figures represent market estimates for Q4 2025 and should be used as a guideline.
-For a precise, up-to-date quote, it is always best to contact a freight forwarder like Dantful Logistics.
+The following figures represent April 2026 market references for common China-Algeria routes and should be used as a guideline only.
+For a precise, shipment-specific quote, it is always best to contact Dantful International Logistics with your cargo details, Incoterm, and delivery point.

 Cost of Shipping a 20ft Container from China to Algeria